 This u-lock bike mount will fit any locks that have 13mm or 16mm shaped shackles.
 You can expect it to work with most of the common u-locks on the market.
 One of the unique features of this mount is that it allows for a 360 degree rotation to adjust the lock angle to best fit and align with your bicycle frame’s geometry.

 It can mount to multiple locations on your bike frame too!
-Buy the Kryptonite Transit FlexFrame U-Bracket on Amazon
+Check out the lastest price for the Kryptonite Transit FlexFrame U-Bracket on Amazon

 Here are the steps to install the Kryptonite u-lock bike mount